ReggieVW/cvat-docs/manual/automatic_annotations.md

 The end result of an automatic annotation is an annotation with separate bounding boxes.
 <img src="https://user-images.githubusercontent.com/35894891/176129602-e34617b8-e628-4809-9487-e9602f09d237.png" width="800" height="400" />

-# semi automatic annotation body bounding boxes
+# Semi automatic annotation body bounding boxes

 ## Tracking using SiamMask
 Open the task and use AI tools to start tracking an object.
 Draw a bounding box around an object, and sequentially switch through the frame and correct the restrictive box if necessary.
 Labeled objects are automatically tracked when you move to the next frame.